 - Low Income Taxpayer Policy and Practice

 The Fogel Lecture, held each spring, is an opportunity for students to hear first-hand from leading tax policy-makers and judges working on some of the most pressing tax issues of the day.
 Prior Fogel lecturers have included Taxpayer Advocate Nina Olson, Former IRS Commissioner Larry Gibbs, Eric Solomon, George Yin, Kathryn Keneally, and Hank Gutman.
-The 2017 Fogel lecturer will be the Hon.
+The 2017 Fogel lecturer was the Hon.
 Cary D. Pugh of the United States Tax Court.

 Low Income Taxpayer Policy and Practice is a groundbreaking course in which students learn about tax policy in the classroom and gain a greater understanding of its impact on low-income taxpayers through participation in the IRS’ VITA program.
 Course creator Alice Abreu explains how it works in the video below.